samuel-sjoden/obsidian-vault/content/Machine Design/Gear Kinematics and Forces.md

 ### Common Gears
 - Spur - planar motion, easy to manufacture
-- Helical - planar motion, quieter operation, withstand more load.
+- [[Helical Gears]] - planar motion, quieter operation, withstand more load.
 - Crossed helical - can change axis of motion or remain in the same plane.
 Directional, can only mesh in one direction.
 - Bevel - changes plane of motion.
 - Worm - A screw that permits massive gear ratios since each revolution only advances a single tooth.
 Changes axis of motion.
 No common line of action, so there is no point of pure rolling, only slipping.